cpacia/ens-chrome-extension/README.md

 ### Install

-Unfortunately we can't install this extension directly from the Chrome store since it also requires the [ens-lite](https://github.com/cpacia/ens-lite) binary in be installed as well.
+Unfortunately we can't install this extension directly from the Chrome store since it also requires the [ens-lite](https://github.com/cpacia/ens-lite) binary to be installed as well.
 We can, however, create installers for each OS that will unpack everything and install the extension but they don't exist as of yet.
 So for now it's manual install.

 - Install Go.
 Here I'll link to [docs](https://github.com/OpenBazaar/openbazaar-go/tree/master/docs) I wrote for OpenBazaar on how to install on each OS.